emijrp/commons-coverage/README.md

 commons-coverage
 ================

 A map for Wikimedia Commons coverage.
-I would like a Wikimedia Commons with one image per km2 at least.
+Imagine Wikimedia Commons having one image per square km at least.

 It is available in https://tools.wmflabs.org/commons-coverage/